 Social Media Influencers

 If you’ve been on Instagram lately, you’ll notice the number of celebrities endorsing a variety of different products, from clean eating, to the latest clothing lines.
-I’m sure we can all agree that social media has taken over and it’s expanding rapidly across the globe.
+The impact of social media influencers is changing the fashion industry with 30% of shoppers using Instagram for inspiration, and it’s expanding rapidly across the globe.

 For any business, social media can be a powerful marketing tool, products can reach wide audiences in a matter of seconds.
 Many brands and retailers are using it as a way of targeting their consumers and influencing them to make a purchase.
 People like to buy from people; Marks and Spencer recently unveiled its new Holly Willoughby’s Must-Haves collection, Holly shared a picture of herself in a particular t-shirt on Instagram and sizes began to sell out fast.
 This just goes to show how detrimental social media influencers can be to your marketing campaigns, and if you aren’t embracing it, you’re potentially at a competitive disadvantage.